Stephan Endlicher

-Stephan Ladislaus Endlicher also known as Endlicher István László (24 June 1804, Bratislava (Pozsony) – 28 March 1849, Vienna) was an Austrian botanist, numismatist and Sinologist.
+Stephan Friedrich Ladislaus Endlicher, also known as Endlicher István László (24 June 1804 – 28 March 1849), was an Austrian botanist, numismatist and Sinologist.
 He was a director of the Botanical Garden of Vienna.

 Biography

 Endlicher studied theology and received minor orders.
 In 1828 he was appointed to the Austrian National Library to reorganize its manuscript collection.
 Concurrently he studied natural history, in particular botany, and East-Asian languages.